zalando/skipper/docs/operation/operation.md

 the number of requests for a route.
-A [documented load test](https://github.com/zalando/skipper/pull/1030#issuecomment-485714338) shows the behavior with an enabled `lifo(100,100,"10s")` filter for all routes, that was added by default the filter flag:
+A [documented load test](https://github.com/zalando/skipper/pull/1030#issuecomment-485714338) shows the behavior with an enabled `lifo(100,100,"10s")` filter for all routes, that was added by default.
+You can do this, if you pass the following flag to skipper:
 `-default-filters-prepend=lifo(100,100,"10s")`.

 Both LIFO filters will, use a last in first out queue to handle most requests fast.
 If skipper is in an overrun mode, it will serve some requests fast and some will timeout.
-The idea is based on Dropbox bandit proxy, which is not opensource.
+The idea is based on Dropbox bandaid proxy, which is not opensource.
 [Dropbox](https://dropbox.com/) shared their idea in a [public blogpost](https://blogs.dropbox.com/tech/2018/03/meet-bandaid-the-dropbox-service-proxy/).